An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Applications

 has only $\A_k$-singularities $(k=2,\cdots,2m+1)$.
-Then the singular set of $f_t$ satisfies the identity \eqref{eq:BW} and $1/K_t$ is a $\phi_t$-function for $\phi_t=df_t$ {\rm(}cf.\ Definition~\ref{def:phi-function}{\rm)}, where $K_t$ is the Gauss-Kronecker curvature of $f_t$. \end{theorem} The corresponding assertion for a convex surface $f:S^{2}\to \R^{3}$ is given by Martinez-Maure \cite{MM} under the generic assumption that the Gaussian curvature is unbounded at the singular set of $f_t$, and proved in \cite{SUY6} for the general case.
+Then the singular set of $f_t$ satisfies \eqref{eq:BW} and $1/K_t$ can be extended as a $C^\infty$-function on $S^{2m}$ and gives an oriented $\phi_t$-function for $\phi_t=df_t$ {\rm(}cf.\ Definition~\ref{def:phi-function}{\rm)}, where $K_t$ is the Gauss-Kronecker curvature of $f_t$. \end{theorem} The corresponding assertion for a convex surface $f:S^{2}\to \R^{3}$ is given by Martinez-Maure \cite{MM} under the generic assumption that the Gaussian curvature is unbounded at the singular set of $f_t$, and proved in \cite{SUY6} for the general case.
 The above formula is a generalization of it. \begin{proof}[Proof of Theorem~\ref{thm:BW}] We apply Theorem \ref{thm:A} for the bundle homomorphism $\phi_t=df_t:TS^{2m}\to \E_{f_t}$.
-Since $f$ is convex, the Gauss map $\hat\nu\colon{}S^{2m}\to S^{2m}$ is of degree one.
-Since $f=f_0$ is an immersion, and the Gauss map $\hat\nu$ is common in the parallel family $\{f_t\}_{t\in \R}$ we have that
+Since $f$ is convex, the Gauss map $\nu\colon{}S^{2m}\to S^{2m}$ is of degree one.
+Since $f=f_0$ is an immersion, and the Gauss map $\nu$ is common in the parallel family $\{f_t\}_{t\in \R}$, we have that